pingcap/docs-tidb-operator/en/enable-tls-between-components.md

         helm install charts/tidb-drainer --name=<release-name> --namespace=<namespace>
         ```

-    - Method 2: Do not set `drainerName` when you create Drainer
+    - Method 2: Do not set `drainerName` when you create Drainer.

         Edit the `values.yaml` file, and enable the TLS feature: